Pelargonium appendiculatum (L. f.) Willd.

 How to Grow and Care

 Most Pelargoniums are grown in pots in a greenhouse or conservatory.
-They can also be grown inside the house but need to be in the sunniest area possible.
-Many species do well when they are planted outside in an open area to become larger plants.
-This can be a problem, though, if you want to replant them in a pot for the winter months.
+They can also be grown inside the house but must be in the sunniest area possible.
+Many species do well when planted outside in an open area to become larger plants.
+However, this can be a problem if you want to replant them in a pot for the winter months.
 Cuttings can be taken in the summertime instead to make new plants.

 Succulent species grow well with other succulents and cacti.
 Pelargoniums are very attractive and one of the toughest and most durable succulents.